dev-BJ/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. New owner: change a file owner to user betty
 4. Empty!: Script that creates an empty file
 5. Execute: add execute permissiin to hello file
+6. Multiple permissions: adding permissions to owner, group owner and  others